 7. Create a Facebook Group for Discussion

-Facebook Groups is yet another feature available to market to your mortgage leads.
-Groups are different from your profile or your business page.
+Facebook Groups is yet another feature you can use to drive lead generation.
 While a page is like the showroom in your online storefront, a group is like a conference room.
 You can choose who’s part of the discussion and manage topics and content.

 You’ll need a topic with a lot of interest to build your group around, so think through what will work best for lead generation.
 Also be prepared to do a lot of the talking at first until your group grows and conversations start happening more naturally.
 Once they do, Facebook users will start feeling that rapport between you and your business and you should start seeing more business come your way as more time passes.

-What this means for your mortgage business is that you can choose a niche — say, married users between 25–30 who just had a baby — and then target just that group with paid Facebook ads.
-This is a better use of a paid ad budget than just blanket marketing across all of Facebook for most businesses.
+You can choose a niche — say, married users between 25–34 who just had a baby — and then target just that group with paid Facebook ads on desktop or mobile, or via right column ads.
 The bonus is that when a prospect sees your ad and wants to learn more about your company, they’ll discover your active, engaging presence on Facebook.

-If you want to increase your referrals and grow your mortgage leads business, Facebook is a great tool to help you succeed.
+If you want to build a lead generation powerhouse, I would recommend you take another look at Facebook.
 Whether you use your personal profile, a business page, discussion group, or buy paid advertisements, you can reach more of the prospects and clients you’re looking for on their favorite social site.
 Build that presence and show the value-added, personal side of your business and you’ll see results.